-Now we return to our geometric setup.
-We continue to assume that the torus $\T$ acts on the compact almost complex manifold $M$ with a finite set of fixed points.
-Also, recall our notation $\mu:M\to\t^*$ for the moment map associated to the Hermitian $\T$-equivariant line bundle $\CL$ as in \S\ref{sec:thm}, and the fact that for $p\in F$, $\mu(p)$ is the weight of the $\T$-action on the fiber $\CL_p$. \begin{definition} For $p\in F$, and a subset $S\subset \t^*$ denote by $S^p$ the shifted subset $S-\mu(p)$.
-In particular, we have $\gammap=\gamma-\mu(p)$ for $\gamma\in\t^*$. \end{definition} The moment map $\mu$ gives rise to a real affine hyperplane arrangement whose complement is the open set We will use the term {\em alcove} for the connected components of the set \eqref{eqalcove}.
+Now assume that the generic stabilizer of the action of $T$ on $M$ is finite, or, equivalently, that $\Phi_p$ spans $\t^*$ for all $p\in F$.
+Then the moment map $\mu$ gives rise to a real affine hyperplane arrangement whose complement is the open set We will use the term {\em alcove} for the connected components of the set \eqref{eqalcove}.
 The alcoves are thus minimal nonempty intersections of the translated polyhedral cones $\vv+\mu(p)$, where $p\in F$, and $\vv$ is a tope of $\Phi_p$.
 Just as in the case of topes, we will use the notation $\a(C)$ for the alcove containing the connected subset $C$ of the set \eqref{eqalcove}.